duhaime/douglasduhaime.com/_posts/2017-11-19-visualizing-tsne-maps-with-three-js.md

 {% endhighlight %}

-This geometry object doesn't do much yet, because it doesn't have any vertices, or points with which to ariculate a shape.
-Let's add four vertices, one for each corner of our image:
+This geometry object doesn't do much yet, because it doesn't have any vertices with which to ariculate a shape.
+Let's add four vertices to the geometry, one for each corner of the image.
+Each vertex takes three arguments, which define the vertex's x, y, and z positions respectively:

 {% highlight javascript %}

-// identify the image size
-var imageSize = {width: 10, height: 7.5};
+// identify the image width and height var imageSize = {width: 10, height: 7.5};

-// identify the x, y, z coords where the image should be placed var coords = {x: -5, y: -3.75, z: 0};
+// identify the x, y, z coords where the image should be placed
+// inside the scene
+var coords = {x: -5, y: -3.75, z: 0};

-// add one vertex for each corner of the image, using the
+// add one vertex for each image corner in this order:
-// following order: lower left, lower right, upper right, upper left geometry.vertices.push( new THREE.Vector3(
+// lower left, lower right, upper right, upper left geometry.vertices.push( new THREE.Vector3(
     coords.x,